JayO-1/system-design-101/README.md

         * Hash-based sharding lacks the data locality present in range-based sharding, meaning we cannot easily perform range-based queries.
 This is because a good hash function will ensure that even similar items have distinct hashes, so we have no way of knowing which node stores what subset of data.
 This can be mitigated using a [secondary index](#secondary-index)
 * You'll need to update your application logic to work with shards, which could result in complex SQL queries.
 * Joining data from multiple shards is more complex.
+* Performing writes across multiple partitions will require distributed transactions.
+The same is true for federation in cases where multiple partitions must be kept in sync
 * Sharding adds more hardware and additional complexity.

 ##### Secondary Index